KhalilGibrotha/redesigned-guacamole/docs/REMOTE_WORKFLOW_USAGE.md

 ## Overview

+The CI workflow (`ci-optimizAll autofix tools are checked with `command -v` before use.
+If a tool is not available:
+- The workflow continues without that specific autofix
+- No error is thrown
-The CI workflow (`ci-optimized.yml`) is designed to be called from remote repositories without depending on the calling repository's Python dependencies.
+- Other autofixes still workml`) is designed to be called from remote repositories without depending on the calling repository's Python dependencies.

 ## Changes Made for Remote Compatibility